GeekyAubergine/zoeaubert.me/content/faq.md

 - Why are your tags/categories Upper Camel Case?
   - Screen readers struggle to read single-case hashtags, making the start of each word a capital makes it likely that the reader will say each word separately 😊

+## More

+Something not here you'd like to know?
+Shoot me a message on [Mastodon](https://social.lol/@geekyaubergine) and I might answer and add it here.